From zero to hero: Italy's Chinese help beat coronavirus

 Prato’s Chinese community, built originally around the textile industry, went into lockdown from the end of January, three weeks before Italy’s first recorded infection.

-Many were returning from new year holidays in China, the then epicenter.
+Many were returning from new year holidays in China, the then epicentre.

 They knew what was coming and spread the word: stay home.